COR1999/covid_case/readme.md

 ### Home
 #### Map
 1. Attempt to zoom in and out with mouse wheel.
 This should let the user zoom in and out. :heavy_check_mark:
+2. Check that the zoom in and out buttons work as intended.
+This should zoom the users view in/out. :heavy_check_mark:
-2. Hover over countries.
+3. Hover over countries.
 This should display a menu that has more information about each country. :heavy_check_mark:
-3. Check that the full screen option in the hamburger menu works.
+4. Check that the full screen option in the hamburger menu works.
 This should take the user into a full screen view. :heavy_check_mark:
-4. Check that print chart button works in the hamburger menu.
+5. Check that print chart button works in the hamburger menu.
 This should take the user into a print window. :heavy_check_mark:
-5. Check that download as PNG works in hamburger menu.
+6. Check that download as PNG works in hamburger menu.
 This should download a image of the map in PNG format. :heavy_check_mark:
-6. Check that download as JPEG works in the hamburger menu.
+7. Check that download as JPEG works in the hamburger menu.
 This should download a image of the map in JPEG format. :heavy_check_mark:
-7. Check that download as PDF works in the hamburger menu.
+8. Check that download as PDF works in the hamburger menu.
 This should download a PDF file with the map inside it. :heavy_check_mark:
-8. Check that download as SVG vector image works in hamburger menu.
+9. Check that download as SVG vector image works in hamburger menu.
 This should download as a SVG file. :heavy_check_mark:
-9. Check that the zoom in and out buttons work as intended.
-This should zoom the users view in/out. :heavy_check_mark:
 10. Check that when the user clicks on a color on the legend all countries of that color disappear. :heavy_check_mark:
-11. Check that when the user clicks on the view bag button it redirects the user to the shopping bag page. :heavy_check_mark:
+11. Check that when the user clicks on the view bag button at the top of the page it redirects the user to the shopping bag page. :heavy_check_mark:
-12. Changed the request url for Disease.sh and made sure that the user is given an suitable message. :heavy_check_mark:
+12. Changed the request url for Disease.sh and made sure that the user is given a suitable message.
+The map data wont load but the rest of the application should continue to work. :heavy_check_mark:
-13. If the URL for Disease.sh is correct but it returns malformed data then the user is given a suitable message. :heavy_check_mark:
+13. If the URL for Disease.sh is correct but it returns malformed data then the user is given a suitable message.
+This was tested by modifying the code. :heavy_check_mark:

 #### Products
 1. Attempt to add product to basket.
 This should update the total amount in the basket on the navbar. :heavy_check_mark: